Skip to main content

 A document works.
 Many DMs run the tracker as a spreadsheet or a single markdown file sorted by NPC name.
 A campaign manager helps once rows start connecting to factions, locations, and session threads and you want those connections to stay current.

-Can I share NPC pages with my players?
+Can I share NPCs with my players?

 Get Early Access